january-msemakweli/MDF-Eye-Surgeries-Impact-Report-2024/index.md

 This report presents the impact of eight eye camps conducted in Tanzania during 2024, focusing on surgical interventions that transformed lives through restored vision.
 While the camps served thousands of patients with various eye care services, this analysis covers the 2,107 patients who received surgical procedures.

+> **Note**: Throughout this report, "Success Rate" refers to the percentage of patients achieving functional vision (visual acuity of 6/18 or better) after surgery, based on World Health Organization standards for vision that enables independent daily activities.

 ## Key Impact Highlights

 - **Comprehensive Care**: These camps provided screening, diagnosis, and treatment to thousands of community members